saschagottfried/fds-pyrosim-examples/README.md

 $ export OMP_NUM_THREADS=1
 ```

-Run the model with FDS 6.3.0
+## Run model with FDS 6.3.0

+Since the given FDS model has 4 meshes we run the simulation using the instruction shown below.

 ```
 $ dist/openmpi_64/bin/mpiexec -np 4 bin/fds atrium_with_fans.fds